Sign up to receive our regular news and events announcements – we send about one newsletter per month.

 Contact us »

 Demet Divaroren was born in Adana, Turkey, and migrated to Australia with her family when she was six months old.
-She is the author of Living on Hope Street, which won the 2018 Victorian Premier’s Literary Awards Prize for Writing for Young Adults and was shortlisted for a 2018 Prime Minister’s Literary Award.
-Her writing has appeared in Griffith Review, The Age Epicure, The Big Issue, Island Magazine, From the Outer and Best Summer Stories.
-Demet appears as a panellist, guest speaker and workshop leader at literary festivals, universities and schools across Melbourne and teaches creative writing at Victoria Polytechnic.
+She is the award winning author of Living on Hope Street and the co-editor of CBCA shortlisted anthology Growing up Muslim in Australia.
+Her writing has appeared in Griffith Review, New Australian Stories, Island magazine, The Age Epicure, The Big Issue, From the Outer and Best Summer Stories.
+Demet appears as a panellist, guest speaker and workshop leader at literary festivals, universities and schools across Melbourne.
+Blood Moon Bride is her second YA novel.

 Hard ones, easy ones, tiring ones…so many!
-I have been a receptionist (a dreamy one!), a car rental representative, sales and marketing co-ordinator, a spruiker for a two dollar shop, mail officer…all invaluable jobs that have helped me realise my dream of being a writer.
+I have been a receptionist (a distracted one!), a car rental representative, sales and marketing co-ordinator, a spruiker for a two-dollar shop, a mail officer, an educator, a learning advisor…all invaluable jobs that have helped me realise my dream of being a writer.

-Change, justice, acceptance.
-I believe in the power of words to connect and inspire and the importance of raising and owning our voices to make a difference.
-I am passionate about identity and belonging and exploring what it means to be Australian.
+I believe in the power of words to connect and inspire unity.
+I believe that raising and owning our unique voices can build bridges and create positive change in our lives and in the world.
+I am passionate about identity and belonging and exploring what it means to be human.

 Thank you so much for coming into Buckley House to talk to us about your life in Turkey.
 I have learnt so much from you and I am very excited to learn more about the Muslim culture.
 I learnt a lot like when you were born.
 I can not believe your mother had you at such a young age and I can’t believe she started working at a cotton field at the age of twelve years old.
 I found it very interesting, you talking to us about what you celebrate in Turkey and what types of things you wear.